Brand Build Guide by Padrepio

 Inspiration gives you some welcomed utility during the whole match, and the option to have a single use invulnerability.
 It's something you cannot skip without at least thinking twice.

-Domination, instead, is useful for some extra damages and sustain.
+Domination, instead, is useful for some extra damages, sustain and gank potential.

 Stopwatch can really be a life-saver!